CORONAVIRUS (COVID-19) RESOURCE CENTER Read More

 Organizations that advocate for constructing, renovating or otherwise improving the availability of safe, affordable rental and purchasable housing for low-income individuals and families, older adults, people with disabilities, migrant workers and others who are unable to purchase a home or rent a home or apartment under current market conditions or who are forced to spend an excessively large proportion of their income on housing to the detriment of other necessities.

-• Housing Discrimination Assistance (1)
+• Housing Search Assistance (1)

 BH-3900.3100